 With this in mind, we advocate for three levels of respect: respect for people and their cultures, respect for the environment and respect for the local socioeconomic realities that influence them both.
 But all of this begins with humanity, with people — the most under-represented facet of travel and tourism.

 When we travel respectfully, people and communities sense this presence.
 They open up, and experiences — often unexpected and positive — can unfold.
 This is what we mean when we speak of the two-way impact of travel.
-We can positively impact our own experience, and the places we visit depending on how we choose to visit them and how we interact.
+We can positively impact our own experience, and the places we visit depending on how we choose to visit them, the decisions we make, and how we interact.

 In this way, travel is one of the greatest platforms not only for personal growth, but also for positive global change and understanding.

 As in travel, as in life.
 The big magic trick of travel: take the lessons we’ve learned on the road and plow them back into the way we live life.
 Just as we might follow our curiosity to see the world, we can apply that same sense into a lifetime of creating experiences back home.
 The beauty of this is that it fuels the fire for even greater exploration of the world.
 We know this because we’ve lived it.

 It doesn’t stop with one journey of a lifetime.
 Rather it continues with a lifetime of journeys.